 Spring 2016 program.

-The Spring program to conduct fertility control, health check and translocation of koalas aimed to reduce koala population at areas of high densities and declining canopy cover to assist the Manna Gum woodland to recover.
+The Spring program to conduct fertility control, health check and translocation of koalas aimed to reduce koala population at areas of high densities and declining canopy cover to assist the Manna Gum woodland to continue to recover.

 A total of 343 koalas were captured and assessed.
 Of those checked, 95 healthy females were fertility controlled and 236 mature koalas and 54 back young were translocated to suitable habitat in the Great Otway National Park.
 All captured animals were in good condition.
 However, 28 koalas which the veterinarians determined to have significant health issues and genetic abnormalities.
 These animals were humanely euthanased to prevent further suffering.
 There were no orphaned back young during the delivery of the program.